Mayor: United States

 The mayor is the municipal head of government, the maximum civil authority at the municipal level, in most United States municipalities (such as cities, townships, etc.).
 In the United States, there are several distinct types of mayors, depending on whether the system of local government is council-manager government or mayor-council government.

 Under the council-manager government system, the mayor is a first among equals on the city council, which acts as a legislative body while executive functions are performed by the appointed manager.
 The mayor may chair the city council, but lacks any special legislative powers.
 The mayor and city council serve part-time, with day-to-day administration in the hands of a professional city manager.
 The system is most common among medium-sized cities from around 25,000 to several hundred thousand, usually rural and suburban municipalities.

 Under the mayor-council system, the mayoralty and city council are separate offices.
 This system may be of two types, either a strong mayor system or a weak mayor system.
 Under the strong mayor system, the mayor acts as an elected executive with the city council exercising legislative powers.
 They may select a chief administrative officer to oversee the different departments.
 This is the system used in most of the United States' large cities, primarily because mayors serve full-time and have a wide range of services that they oversee.
 In a weak mayor or ceremonial mayor system, the mayor has appointing power for department heads but is subject to checks by the city council, sharing both executive and legislative duties with the council.
 This is common for smaller cities, especially in New England.
-Charlotte, North Carolina, and Minneapolis, Minnesota, are two notable large cities with a ceremonial mayor.
+Charlotte, North Carolina is a large American city with a ceremonial mayor.

 Many American mayors are styled "His Honor" or "Her Honor" while in office.

 A 2014 analysis found no difference in performance between male and female mayors in the United States, and no evidence of a positive role model effect from female mayors inspiring future candidates.
 In 2016 author Mirya R. Holman wrote that female mayors "emphasize nurturer parent frames more frequently whereas male mayors emphasize strict father frames, but they discuss economic development at very similar levels".